 Minter (hamstring) was placed on injured reserve Friday, ending his season, Paul Dehner Jr. of The Cincinnati Enquirer reports.

-This season has been difficult for Minter, whether it's the elbow injury that kept him out four weeks in the middle of the season, or this sudden hamstring injury that will sideline him for the remaining three contests.
+This season has been difficult for Minter, whether it's the elbow injury that kept him out four weeks in the middle of the campaign, or this sudden hamstring injury that will sideline him for the remaining three contests.
 The fifth-year pro had 32 tackles (16 solo) through nine games.
-Vincent Rey will likely fill in at middle linebacker for a battered Bengals' linebacker corps.
+Vincent Rey will likely fill in at middle linebacker for a battered Bengals linebacker corps.

 Minter (hamstring) has yet to participate in practice this week, Jim Owczarski of Cincinnati.com reports.

 Minter popped up on the injury report this week after logging 34 defensive snaps Sunday against the Bears -- his second highest snap count of the season.
-The Bengals could be extremely thin at linebacker this week with Vontaze Burfict (concussion) and Nick Vigil (ankle) both missing practice time this week as well.
+The Bengals could be extremely thin at linebacker in Week 15, considering that Vontaze Burfict (concussion) and Nick Vigil (ankle) have both missed practice time this week as well.